Samv-tech/MYSQLCLASS/README.md

 some tables were created like the payment table, studentbiodata and parent biodata just to start with before expanding the table and creating newer tables. datas were fill inside the tables usint the insert command.

+inserting more data into the already created tables and creating lecturers table in other to link them with the subjects